glyph-cat/langutil/docs/Api.md

 ### `focus`
 If you have choosen to hide away langutil logs from the beginning and only want to log a portion of it, place your code inside a callback in this function.

-The callback which you want langutil to focus its logs on.

 | Parameter  | Description | Type |
 | --- | --- | --- |
 | `callback` | The callback which you want langutil to focus its logs on. | `Function` |